 Despite being a small town, Oxon Hill has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-In terms of college education, Oxon Hill is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Oxon Hill have a bachelor's degree or advanced degree.
+The citizens of Oxon Hill are slightly better educated than the national average of 21.84% for all cities and towns, with 23.79% of adults in Oxon Hill having a bachelor's degree or advanced degree.